linear-b/gitstream/docs/github-installation.md

 ### Caching the Docker Image Using GitHub Cache

 gitStream provides an optional method to control the frequency of Docker image downloads per day using GitHub's cache services, helping to manage build resources efficiently.
-By using the `update_times_a_day` argument, you can specify the number of times the Docker image should be downloaded and cached each day.
+By using the `update_times_a_day` argument, you can specify the number of times the Docker image should be downloaded and cached daily.
 If this argument is not specified, no caching will occur.
 #### Configure Docker Image Caching

-To use the caching feature, add the `update_times_a_day` parameter to the `Evaluate Rules` step of your gitStream GitHub Actions workflow.
+Add the `update_times_a_day` parameter to the `Evaluate Rules` step of your gitStream GitHub Actions workflow.

 - **Open Your GitHub Actions Workflow File and Modify the `Evaluate Rules` Step:**
    Navigate to your `.github/workflows` directory, open gitStream's workflow `yml`, and update the `Evaluate Rules` step.
 Add the `update_times_a_day` parameter to set the exact times the Docker image is downloaded and cached daily.